-- The risk margin calculation is only intended to estimate the risk margin for Non-life business as per the Delegated Acts. - We have applied simplified approach outlined by Article 58 of the Delegated Acts.
+- The risk margin calculation is only intended to estimate the risk margin for Non-life business as per the Delegated Acts. - A 4% cost of capital is applied as outlined by the Amendment of Commission Delegated Regulation (EU) 2015/35, Article 39. - We have applied simplified approach outlined by Article 58 of the Delegated Acts.
 NIA UK is responsible for ensuring that the simplified approach is appropriate for its business. - Catastrophe risk charge does not extend past the first year i.e. payment for everything is due within 1 year as policies are assumed to be 1 year, and therefore future year risk margin does not include catastrophe risk. - Lapse risk charge does not extend past the first year i.e. payment for everything is due within 1 year as policies are assumed to be 1 year, and therefore future year risk margin does not include lapse risk. - The premium is assumed to be earned after one year.
 Therefore, the risk margin after one year does not include premium risk. - Risk margin assumes one year off on unearned premium reserve. - There is a difference in the premium volume measure used in the Non-life Premium Risk and risk margin.
 All future premiums are included in the Premium Risk calculation regardless of whether they have been bound or not.
 However, in relation to the risk margin, only bounded future premiums are included.
-This means that earned premiums from business written during 2023 financial year (i.e. 1 April 2023 to 31 March 2024) will not be included in the Premium Risk volume measure for risk margin. - The run-off of the net Technical Provisions is assumed to reasonably represent the run-off of the reserve risk. - Cashflows of the Technical Provisions are assumed to follow a uniform basis across the year and are therefore on average the payment will be made mid-way through the year.
-We therefore discount accordingly. - Future year risk charges adhere to the level 3 simplification of the risk margin whereby the whole SCR for each future year is approximated by using a proportional approach: CEIOPS-DOC-72-10 Section 3.276(3).

-- The run-off of reinsurance shown in the Technical Provisions is assumed to reasonably represent the future run-off of the counterparty SCR charge. - Operational Risk: 30% of BSCR will always be larger than the basic capital requirement for operational risk charge, and therefore the formula in Article 204(1) is not included in the calculation in the model.
+This means that earned premiums from business written during 2024 financial year (i.e. 1 April 2024 to 31 March 2025) will not be included in the Premium Risk volume measure for risk margin. - The run-off of the net Technical Provisions is assumed to reasonably represent the run-off of the reserve risk. - Cashflows of the Technical Provisions are assumed to follow a uniform basis across the year and are therefore on average the payment will be made mid-way through the year.
+We therefore discount accordingly. - Future year risk charges adhere to the level 3 simplification of the risk margin whereby the whole SCR for each future year is approximated by using a proportional approach: CEIOPS-DOC-72-10 Section 3.276(3). - The run-off of reinsurance shown in the Technical Provisions is assumed to reasonably represent the future run-off of the counterparty SCR charge. - Operational Risk: 30% of BSCR will always be larger than the basic capital requirement for operational risk charge, and therefore the formula in Article 204(1) is not included in the calculation in the model.
 The model also assumes that the Technical Provisions are a more appropriate measure of the operational risk, in the context of the risk margin, than the earned premiums. - The reference undertaking is assumed to only invest in risk free assets, hence the market risk is assumed to be nil and the cash component of the counterparty risk is assumed to be nil.